-- 2.9.1 A schedule of fees and charges must be reviewed annually as part of the business planning and budget setting cycle and agreed by Cabinet Members, guided by the Director of Finance, Performance and Procurement. - 2.9.2 All income properly due to the Council must be collected promptly and recorded to the Council's benefit, unless specific authority to waive, discount or write-off such income is approved through Cabinet, Cabinet Members or under delegated powers to officers. - 2.9.3 Proposals to commence charging for or trading in goods or services not previously subject to charging or trading must be agreed by the relevant Cabinet Member (external charging/trading only).
+- 2.9.1 A schedule of fees and charges must be reviewed annually as part of the business planning and budget setting cycle and agreed by Cabinet Members, guided by the Director of Finance and Support Services. - 2.9.2 All income properly due to the Council must be collected promptly and recorded to the Council's benefit, unless specific authority to waive, discount or write-off such income is approved through Cabinet, Cabinet Members or under delegated powers to officers.

+2.9.3 Proposals to commence charging for or trading in goods or services not previously subject to charging or trading must be agreed by the relevant Cabinet Member (external charging/trading only) and in consultation with the Director of Finance and Support Services.